This is only a sampling of the fun your child will have each day. We also plan several special events and theme days throughout the year.

 Yes, our Summer Day Camp program runs from June through September.

-What supplies does my child need for school and child care?
+What supplies does my child need for school and Extended Care?

 We ask that parents provide an appropriate book bag, a pocket folder, a small bottle of white glue, a paint shirt, and an extra change of clothing in a zip lock bag.